saini5/RoadConditionDetector/README.md

 ## Detecting Road Conditions Using Smartphone Sensors##

 ###Problem Statement###
-Design and Develop a technique for detecting road anomalies using smartphone sensors where road anomalies include bump, pothole,brake and rough road.
+Design and Develop a technique for detecting road anomalies using smartphone sensors where road anomalies include bumps, potholes,brake and rough road.

 ###Steps Involved###
 1. Data Collection